cweiske/phorkie/README.rst

 To make git repositories clonable, you need to install ``git-daemon`` (``git-daemon-run`` package on Debian/Ubuntu).

-Now make the repositories available by symlinking the paste repository directory (``$GLOBALS['phorkie']['cfg']['repos']`` setting) into ``/var/cache/git``, e.g.::
+Make the repositories available by symlinking the paste repository directory (``$GLOBALS['phorkie']['cfg']['repos']`` setting) into ``/var/cache/git``, e.g.::